Black Friday sounds like a great idea with potential huge discounts on stuff we want…but not all retailers are taking part in this bumper sales day.

 America has Black Friday after Thanksgiving as a way to shift stock.
 This happens for ONE day, on Friday itself and does not go on forever.

-For each retailer trying to our do the other one, this one day of sales now stretches for a few weeks.
+For each retailer trying to out do the other one, this one day of sales now stretches for a few weeks.
 Is it going to last for a whole month next year?!

-In fact, Which? carried out year-long research and found that 60% of products discounted on Black Friday were cheaper or the same price at other times of the year.
+In fact, for 2017, Which? carried out year-long research and found that 60% of products discounted on Black Friday were cheaper or the same price at other times of the year.
+In 2022, that figure was at 98%!

 How about you?